TonicAI/condenser/README.md

 ## Need to Subset a Large Database?

 Our open-source tool can subset databases up to 10GB, but it will struggle with larger databases.
-Our premium database subsetter can, among other things, subset multi-TB databases with ease.
+Our premium database subsetter can, among other things (graphical UI, job scheduling, fancy algorithms), subset multi-TB databases with ease.
 If you're interested find us at [hello@tonic.ai](mailto:hello@tonic.ai).

 # Installation